SDFIdk/gsearch/README.md

 > docker build . -t gsearch

-Run image with:
+Run image exposed at port 8080 with:

-> docker run --add-host host.docker.internal:host-gateway --env-file dev.env gsearch
+> docker run --add-host host.docker.internal:host-gateway --env-file dev.env -p 8080:8080 gsearch

 NOTE: dev.env specifies environment variables to local database and --add-hosts makes local postgresql instance available inside the container.
 This is not needed if connecting to an external database.